felipetovarhenao/bell-tutorials/public/markdown/00_introduction.md

 No prior programming experience is required, including experience with visual programming environments such as _Max_, _Pure Data_, or _OpenMusic_.

-### 2. Focus on _bell_, not CAC:
+### 2. _bell_ first, CAC later:

 These tutorials primarily focus on _bell_, **not** computer-assisted composition itself.
 While some examples and exercises are music-flavored to keep them relatable, the primary goal is to teach relevant programming concepts in _bell_, which are essential to understand _before_ properly delving into CAC.

 ### 3. Preparation for _bellplay~_:

-These tutorials are designed to familiarize users with _bell_, and are meant to be followed using [bellplay~](https://github.com/felipetovarhenao/bellplay) to run all code examples and exercises.
-As such, they do **not** require prior knowledge in _bach_ or _Max_, and instead serve as preparation for those interested in learning CAC using [bellplay~](https://github.com/felipetovarhenao/bellplay), an algorithmic audio framework.
-Similarly, any _bach_- or _Max_-specific features in _bell_, such as external inputs/outputs, are intentionally left out to ensure the emphasis remains on core _bell_ programming concepts.
+These tutorials are meant to be followed using [bellplay~](https://github.com/felipetovarhenao/bellplay) to run all _bell_ code examples and exercises.
+As such, they do **not** require prior knowledge in _bach_ or _Max_, and instead serve as good starting point for those interested in learning CAC using [bellplay~](https://github.com/felipetovarhenao/bellplay), an algorithmic audio framework.
+Any _bach_- or _Max_-specific features in _bell_, such as external inputs/outputs, are intentionally left out to ensure the emphasis on _bell_-only programming concepts.
 By the same token, any _bellplay~_-specific features and functionalities are omitted as much as possible to limit the scope of these tutorials to the _bell_ programming language, such that readers understand where _bell_ ends and _bellplay~_ begins.

 > If you’re already familiar with _bell_ and want to focus specifically on _bellplay~_, please refer to the built-in tutorials within the _bellplay~_ application.
 Similarly, if you're already a _bach_ user and are primarily interested in learning _bell_ vis-a-vis _bach_, the official _bell_ documentation within _bach_ is perhaps the best route to take.